tylerkeesling/awsnotes/IdentityAccessManagement.md

 * IAM is universal.
 It does not apply to regions.
 * The root account is the account created when first setup your AWS account.
 It has complete Admin access
-* New ueser have no permissions
+* New users have no permissions
 * New users are assigned Access Key ID & Scret Access keys
 * These are not the same as passwords and cannot use them to Login to the console.
 It can be used for access in AWS APIs or CLI
 * Only get the credentials once